Gendow/raspberrypi_bmp280/README.md

 It is a common practice to use a breadboard for connecting sensors to the RaspberryPi.
 In my set up I connected the sensor directly to the RaspberryPi.
 If you intend to use a breaboard, you will need female to male jumper wires.

 ### Wiring
 The sensor can be wired to the RaspberryPi both with I2C and SPI.
 In this tutorial we will use the I2C standard.
 Therefore we need to connect the power supply (3V3), ground (GND) and the I2C (SCL & SDA) pins between both devices.
+I highly recommened reading the official [pinout documentation](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/pinouts) of the sensor to understand what these pins are acutally for.

 The image below shows how to do the [wiring](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/circuitpython-test) of the sensor.